 On medium heat, melt chocolate and coconut oil together until smooth.
 Pour and evenly spread over date and rice krispie mixture.
 Place back into fridge or freezer and allow to partially set.

-The trick is to allow the chocolate to set, just until it is soft but not too runny.
+Most importantly, the trick is to allow the chocolate to set, just until it is soft but not too runny.
 It’s at this point you will cut the bars into strips or squares.
 If you allow the chocolate to set entirely, it will become hard and crack when cut.
 Cutting it in the middle of the cooling process will give you nice, smooth lines and a clean cut.

-Cut into bars or squares and return to the freezer or fridge until ready to eat.
+Finally, cut into bars or squares and return to the freezer or fridge until ready to eat.
 But most importantly, remember to share!!!!